azf20/seven-seven-zero-two/README.md

   - EOAs can now run code
   - Certain smart contracts can have a signing key
   - You can no longer revoke ownership of all smart account
+- Storage is forever! (i.e. if you revoke the delegation, the storage is still there)

 ### Potential extensions:
 - Demonstrate revocation